 The sun-warming Danish island of Bornholm is also known as the "Capri of the North."
 This island on the map looks like a small sailboat following the stern of the ship - the base - that is, Denmark.
 Due to its location in the middle of the Baltic Sea, it is an ideal destination for sailors.

 For boaters looking to go on a sailing holiday to Bornholm, they should definitely plan a trip to Christiansø, an island approximately 10 nautical miles north of Bornholm.
-The island has a lovely natural harbor located between the islets of Christiansø and Frederiksø.
+The island has a lovely natural harbour located between the islets of Christiansø and Frederiksø.
 The islands are teeming with a community of around 100 inhabitants who live in historic buildings that are part of the vast old fortifications.

 According to the old tradition, at Pentecost, houses are always painted red, windows blue, and ships and boats are painted green.
 Despite modern cosmopolitanism, the people of Bornholm still cherish their traditional beliefs in ghosts and spirits - the little troll Krølle Bølle is the symbol of this island.